Clear cuts software engineers and IIT freshers in major restructuring

 Clear, a venture capital backed online taxation and fintech software provider, has laid off around 25%, or 150-200 of its workforce, two people aware of the development told The Head and Tale.

 More than half of the laid off employees were from the software development engineering team, the two people cited above said.
-Senior software development engineers from the team as well as newly joined mid-level members in the team were mostly affected by this layoff, one the persons cited above said, while a bunch of freshers who had been hired from the IITs recently were also let go.
+Senior software development engineers from the team as well as newly joined mid-level members in the team were mostly affected by this layoff, one of the persons cited above said, while a bunch of freshers who had been hired from the IITs recently were also let go.

 Severance package was given to all the impacted staff.
 While the package was considered to be "good enough" for senior members, the juniors found it "okay".